 If the phase difference is in any order and varies, it might be very difficult or nearly impossible to produce an immersive audio image of the previous captured scenario.

-<Latency requirements
+Latency requirements

 In general, latency of a data network depends on the data service, i.e., packet size and transfer interval / periodicity.
-Typical network performance tests use Ping measurements with 32-byte packets in random sequence without fixed transfer intervals.
-This might be valid to explore average network performance but does not reflect live audio applications where a streaming latency should be used to specify the overall system latency.
+For live audio applications, a streaming latency should be used to specify the overall system latency.

-The overall system latency is made up of various components, including transfer interval, end-to-end latency, audio processing time, and sound propagation time in case of not using IEMs.
+The overall system latency or latency experienced by the user is defined as the total one-way delay between capturing an analog audio signal and replaying it.
+This latency is made up of various components, as shown in Figure 9.18.1-1, including transfer interval, end-to-end latency, audio processing time, which is defined as the time that it takes at application to perform all kinds of audio data processing such as, filtering, gain, encoding, decoding, and sound propagation time in case of not using IEMs.

+Figure 9.18.1-2: Latency experienced by the user in case of a one-way transmission

+During the time period of the transfer interval, the analog audio signal is captured and converted from analog to digital.
+The digital audio signal is split into frames of a constant size.
+The size of the audio data packet depends on the length of the transfer interval, the audio quality, and the required metadata.
+Some examples of the audio data packet size are given in Table 9.18.6-1.

+Table 9.18.6-1: Audio Data Packet Size